Richard C. Mangrum: Biography

 He was promoted to brigadier general on July 1, 1956, and served as deputy assistant chief of staff, G-3, for strategic plans and Joint Chiefs of Staff matters.

 The Visit of Chiang Kai-shek during the fleet exercise on March 27, 1960.
 From left to right: Mangrum (CG, 1st MAW), RADM Charles O. Triebel (Commander, Amphibious Group ONE), Chiang Kai-shek, Thomas A. Wornham (CG, FMFPac) and MG Robert B. Luckey (CG, 3rd Marine Division).

 Mangrum served with the 1st Marine Aircraft Wing in Japan, February 1959, as assistant wing commander.
 He was promoted to major general on November 1, 1959, and served as the commanding general of the 1st Marine Aircraft Wing until April 1960.

 He then served as deputy commander, Fleet Marine Force, Atlantic, 1960–1961, and later commanding general, 2nd Marine Aircraft Wing, October 1961 to August 1963.
 General Mangrum was named director, Marine Corps Educational Center, Quantico, and served there from 1963 to 1965.

 On October 1, 1965, General Mangrum succeeded to the title "Gray Eagle" of Naval Aviation, becoming the first Marine Aviator to attain this distinction.
 The "Gray Eagle" is the earliest designated aviator on active duty in the Navy and Marine Corps.
 Mangrum was designated a Naval Aviator in August 1929.

 He assumed office as Assistant Commandant of the Marine Corps on July 1, 1965, and was advanced to the rank of lieutenant general.
 He retired June 30, 1967 after being awarded the Navy Distinguished Service Medal at Marine Barracks, Washington, D.C.

 He died on September 28, 1985, in Southern Pines, North Carolina, at the age of 78.
 He was buried in Arlington National Cemetery on October 4, 1985.

-His daughter, Dr. Harriet Mangrum Howe, is the wife of retired Navy Admiral Jonathan Trumbull Howe.
+His daughter, Dr. Harriet Mangrum Howe, is married to retired Navy Admiral Jonathan Trumbull Howe.